 EarthDefine has leveraged advancements in computer vision and AI to solve geospatial classification challenges.
-We developed a robust AI model that can consistently classify tree cover in aerial imagery across the continental US.
-The AI model was used to classify over 120 terabytes of high-resolution color-infrared aerial imagery spanning over 3.1 million square miles to create the US Tree Map.
+We deploy a proprietary tree classification AI model on hundreds of terabytes of summer leaf-on imagery every year to create and update the US Tree map.

 How does it compare with existing datasets?

 Currently, the National Land Cover Database (NLCD) tree canopy data layer provides nationwide tree canopy estimates.
 However, with a 30-meter pixel resolution and a 5-year update cycle, the NLCD tree cover is not suitable for many kinds of geospatial analyses that require greater mapping precision and updated data.
 EarthDefine's US Tree Map overcomes these limitations by classifying tree canopy at 2500 times the spatial resolution and updating the data annually.
 This captures even small individual trees besides accurately mapping the edges of forest patches.

 Use the slider below to compare NLCD with the US Tree Map